Parent of Adults is a newsletter about life after the kids grow up.

 My kids are ok, I’m ok, and life is good, at times heart-explodingly great.
 But even as I’m grateful for all this change, I’m bewildered by it.
 It’s sort of like trying to swim in a whirlpool.

 I’d love to compare notes with other parents in or near this strange season.
-I started Parent of Adults as a way to start the conversation.
+Parent of Adults is my invitation to do that.

 All subscribers receive weekly-ish newsletters.
 That works out to about 3-4 newsletters per month with breaks for travel and life.

-Topics include parenting, relationships, personal (often humbling) growth, travel, supporting our elders, maybe some recipes?, grounded activism, finding (or re-finding) purpose, and links to stuff I love and/or find useful.
+Topics include parenting, relationships, personal (often humbling) growth, travel, supporting aging elders, maybe some recipes?, grounded activism, finding (or re-finding) purpose, and links to stuff I love and/or find useful.

-I’d love to get a good conversation going in the comments so we can swap stories and keep each other company through our challenges & joys.
+Parent of Adults is more letter than news.
+My goal is good conversation in the comments about our discoveries, challenges & joys.
 I’m betting we’ll discover we’re not alone — and we never were.

 More about me

-I started out in the mid-90s as a writer of tech how-to books (fun fact: I wrote Microsoft FrontPage For Dummies).
+I started out in the mid-90s writing tech how-to books (fun fact: I wrote Microsoft FrontPage For Dummies).

-The Parent Hacks community inspired Parent Hacks: 134 Genius Shortcuts for Life with Kids (Workman, 2016), a compact, illustrated book full of ingenuity and creative wisdom.
-It’s also a fabulous gift for a new parent.
+The Parent Hacks community inspired Parent Hacks: 134 Genius Shortcuts for Life with Kids (Workman, 2016), a compact, illustrated book full of clever ideas and wisdom.
+Keep it in mind the next time you’re shopping for a baby shower gift.

-I also co-wrote Minimalist Parenting: Enjoy Modern Family Life More By Doing Less (Routledge, 2013) with my friend Christine Koh.
-This led to our launching the Edit Your Life podcast and co-hosting 250+ episodes from 2016-2021.
+In 2013, I co-wrote Minimalist Parenting: Enjoy Modern Family Life More By Doing Less (Routledge) with my friend Christine Koh, which led to our launching the Edit Your Life podcast.
+We co-hosted 250+ episodes from 2016-2021 with the message that small, doable steps lead to big changes.
 The pod continues today as a solo show by Christine.

 My husband, Rael, and I have lived in Portland, Oregon for over 20 years.
-We love it here and are also thinking about moving at some point.
-My dad died unexpectedly in 2020, and my mom was diagnosed with Parkinson’s the following year.
-This prompted her to relocate from her Northern California home of 50 years to a retirement community near us.
+We love it here and are also thinking about downsizing at some point.
+My dad died unexpectedly in 2020, weeks before pandemic lockdown, and my mom was diagnosed with Parkinson’s the following year.
+This led to a move from her California home of 50 years to a retirement community near us.

-We’re taking it all in one day at a time.
+We’re managing it one day at a time. ⚖️

 Free vs. paid subscription

-Free subscribers get everything (this is a free newsletter).
-Comments are open to all for one week after publication.
-Archived posts move behind the paywall after a few weeks.
+Free subscribers receive all newsletters.
+Comments are open to everyone for one week after publication.
+Archived posts move behind the paywall after a few months.

-Paid subscribers get extra access — my way of saying thank you for supporting my work:
+Paid subscribers get extra benefits.
+It’s how I say thank you for supporting my work.

-• The ability to reply to any newsletter to send me a private note
+The ability to send me a private email via newsletter reply

 Why pay when this newsletter is free?

-Parent of Adults is free, but my work is supported by paying subscribers.
+Parent of Adults is free, but my work is supported by paid subscribers.

 “Reader support” means two things to me:

-1. The financial support is straightforward.
-Paid subscriptions allow me to earn an income while keeping this newsletter ad-free and accessible to everyone.
+The financial support is straightforward.
+Paid subscriptions provide me with an income while allowing me to keep this newsletter ad-free and accessible to everyone.

-🗳️ Voting with your dollars for more ad- and algorithm-free spaces
+🗳️ You’re voting with your dollars for ad- and algorithm-free spaces

-✊🏽 Raising a fist for trust and interconnection in a cynical era.
+✊🏽 You’re raising a fist for trust and interconnection in a cynical era

 There are three options for paid subscription, all with the same benefits.

-3. Flat Rate: $50.
-That’s it. — A single payment for “forever” paid benefits!
+Flat Rate: $50 one-time — That’s it!
+A single payment for “forever” paid benefits!
 No auto-renewal charge!

-Cancel or revert to a free sub whenever you need to.
-I’m grateful for your support in any amount.
+Cancel or revert to a free subscription whenever you like.

-Sharing is powerful!
-Your likes, shares and recommendations bring in the vast majority of new readers.
-And every positive signal from you gives me a real boost.
+Your likes, shares and recommendations bring in the majority of new readers.
+Just as important: every positive signal from you gives me a real boost.

 Referral rewards

 Every time you click Share or Restack, your referrals are counted.
-If new readers you bring in become subscribers (free or paid), you get a free subscription upgrade.
+If you bring in new subscribers (free or paid), you’ll automatically receive a subscription upgrade.

 Buy a gift subscription for a friend

-Support my writing and celebrate a friend at the same time!
+Support my writing and give your friend a gift at the same time!

-A gift subscription to Parent of Adults is a thoughtful way to recognize your friend’s kid’s adulting milestone:
+A gift subscription to Parent of Adults is a great way to recognize a parenting milestone:

 Choose a term ($5 for one month or $36 for one year), add a personal note and schedule delivery for the date of your choice. 🎁